-Meeting savers' and investors' interests and needs
+Meeting investors' interests and needs

-While interest rates have recently risen, inflation remains high.
-Savers have not had an easy time in recent years with very low interest rates for a long time.
-Meanwhile, many investors have enjoyed strong long term returns - but stock markets remain difficult to predict in the short term.
+Savers have not had an easy time in recent years - and this does not look likely to change significantly in the foreseeable future.
+Interest rates are very low and have been for a long time.
+Investors have enjoyed strong returns in the long term, but stock markets remain very difficult to predict in the short term.

-In this environment, many savers and investors may find it challenging to identify saving and investment products which offer the potential for acceptable levels of return without taking unwanted - and potentially unnecessary levels of risk.
+In this environment, many investors may find it challenging to identify investments which offer the potential for acceptable levels of return without taking unwanted - and potentially unnecessary - levels of risk.
 This is where we aim to help.